 Yes.
 During this three day course you’ll receive all the training you need to prepare for the BCS Requirements Engineering certificate examination, which is held on the final afternoon of the course.
-Through a given business scenario, this open-book exam puts your knowledge of Requirements Engineering techniques to the test.
 A pass means you’re another step closer to achieving the BCS International Diploma in Business Analysis – the de facto certification for practicing business analysts.
 One last thing this course is also approved as consistent with the IIBA BABoK version 3.0 and enables participants to develop SFIA skills BUAN and REQM.

 You’ll also be given a comprehensive Requirements Engineering course manual, containing additional information and guidance on further reading.